MicrosoftDocs/sdk-api/sdk-api-src/content/weakreference/nn-weakreference-iweakreferencesource.md

 Represents a source object to which a weak reference can be retrieved.

+Weak reference support is on by default for Windows Runtime types that you consume or author in [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/), WRL, and C++/CX.
+If you're authoring types, then see [Weak references in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/weak-references#weak-references-in-cwinrt).

 ## -inheritance

 The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWeakReferenceSource</b> interface inherits from the <a href="/windows/win32/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface.